Meet a Specialist: Joseph Ciolino, M.D.

 Dr. Joseph Ciolino decided to specialize in corneal disease because, he says, “There is almost always a treatment or therapy I can offer to my patients that will cure or make their disease more manageable, which is very gratifying.”

-As a cornea specialist, Dr. Ciolino treats front-of-the-eye diseases with a focus on corneal transplants and keratoprosthesis (an artificial prosthesis that replaces a severely damaged cornea).
+As a cornea specialist, Dr. Ciolino treats front-of-the-eye diseases, with a focus on cataracts, corneal transplants, and keratoprosthesis (an artificial prosthesis that replaces a severely damaged cornea).
 Like his Mass.
 Eye and Ear colleagues, Dr. Ciolino often treats patients with the most difficult and complex pathologies, many of whom require treatment by a physician with concentrated expertise.
 “Treating difficult cases is routine here at Mass.
 Eye and Ear,” he says.
 “So more often than not, we have the ability to diagnose and develop a treatment plan that gives patients the best outcome while minimizing risks.”